Pakistan approves AstraZeneca COVID-19 vaccine for emergency use

 ISLAMABAD (Reuters) - AstraZeneca’s COVID-19 vaccine has been approved for emergency use in Pakistan, the health minister said on Saturday, making it the first coronavirus vaccine to get the green light for use in the South Asian country.

-Pakistan, which is in the midst of a second wave of coronavirus infections, has said it would procure more than a million doses of Sinopharm’s vaccine, but the Chinese vaccine has not yet been approved by the Drug Regulatory Authority of Pakistan (DRAP).
+Pakistan, which is seeing rising numbers of coronavirus infections, said its vaccines would be procured from multiple sources.

-“DRAP granted emergency use authorisation to AstraZeneca’s COVID vaccine,” the country’s health minister, Faisal Sultan, told Reuters.
+“DRAP granted emergency use authorisation to AstraZeneca’s COVID vaccine,” the health minister, Faisal Sultan, told Reuters.

+Approval has been given to get more than a million doses of Sinopharm’s vaccine from China, he said.

+“We are in the process to obtain Western origin and other vaccines both via bilateral purchase agreements as well as via the COVAX facility,” he said.

+The Chinese vaccine is awaiting approval from the Drug Regulatory Authority of Pakistan (DRAP), which has received and reviewed its data.

-Pakistan is in the process of speaking to a number of vaccine makers, and Sultan said the country could get “in the range of tens of millions” of vaccine doses under an agreement with China’s CanSinoBio.
+Pakistan is speaking to a number of vaccine makers, and Sultan said the country could get “in the range of tens of millions” of vaccine doses under an agreement with China’s CanSinoBio.

-The vaccine company’s Ad5-nCoV COVID-19 candidate is currently nearing completion of phase III clinical trials in Pakistan.
+The vaccine company’s Ad5-nCoV COVID-19 candidate is nearing completion of Phase III clinical trials in Pakistan.

+Efficacy is a key factor, said Sultan.
+“We have and are watching the evolving stories around efficacy of a number of vaccines.”

+Sultan said preliminary results of the Cansino may come in by mid-February.
+He added that Pakistan was considering to engage with Russia’s Sputnik V vaccine.

 Pakistan reported 2,432 new coronavirus infections and 45 deaths on Friday, taking the total number of cases to more than 516,000 and deaths close to 11,000.

+“Our aim is that the bulk of the population will be covered free,” the minister said, adding that private sectors could also be allowed once supply was available to an authorized company.

+Sultan added that Pakistan had adequate cold chain facilities for most kinds of vaccines.

-Reporting by Asif Shahzad; Writing by Gibran Peshimam; Editing by Kirsten Donovan and Helen Popper
+Reporting by Asif Shahzad; Writing by Gibran Peshimam; Editing by Louise Heavens; Editing by Kirsten Donovan, Helen Popper and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.